DiogoDeAndrade/Cortex4/README.md

 ## Todo

-- Display interactables in some way
 - Display text messages
 - Interact with objects
+- "Cutscenes"
 - Improve ZX shader to use world-space UVs for the dithering effect
 - Improve art overall (polish)
+  - Party: decorations, city skyline
+- Bugs
+  - Camera control is wrong - something camera flips

 ## Art

 Art was done by me (mostly with Asset Forge, and some Synty Studios props).
-Also used a shader I designed to give a retro 3d look (https://github.com/DiogoDeAndrade/dithered_palette).
+Some [Midjourney] was also used, all filtered with a shader I designed to give a [retro 3d look].

 ## Licenses

-* All game source code by Diogo de Andrade is licensed under the [MIT] license.
+- All game source code by Diogo de Andrade is licensed under the [MIT] license.
-* Some props by [Synty Studios]
+- Some props by [Synty Studios] - can't be used freely
-* Font [Forced Square] by Friendly Fonts, free for personal use.
+- Font [Forced Square] by Friendly Fonts, free for personal use.
-* All remaining art by Diogo de Andrade, available throught the [CC0] license.
+- All remaining art by Diogo de Andrade, available throught the [CC0] license.

 ## Metadata

-* Autor: [Diogo Andrade]
+- Autor: [Diogo Andrade]

 [Diogo Andrade]:https://github.com/DiogoDeAndrade
 [Midjourney]:https://www.midjourney.com/home/